 Assembled in the United States, powered by a high-grade Swiss made movement, and bearing a price tag close to $2000 USD, the new Mk.
 II Fulcrum automatic diver is a bit too expensive to my taste, but it still looks great.
 Also, I dig their decision to tweak its exterior design here and there in order to make the refreshed timekeeper ahem less similar to the original that the previous version paid homage to.

 Yes, the Mk.
-II Fulcrum was inspired by the legendary Rolex Military Submariner, a gorgeous timekeeper that has spanned a whole plethora of epigones that tried to outdo it, but never really succeeded.
-Introducing a “homage” to such a timekeeper is always a risky business, since your new watch will be compared not against the famous original, but rather against another “homage” that was introduced by another brand and offered at half (or may be even 1/4th of) the price.
+II Fulcrum was inspired by the legendary Rolex Military Submariner, a gorgeous timekeeper that has spawned a whole plethora of epigones that tried to outdo it but never really succeeded.
+Introducing a “homage” to such a timekeeper is always a risky business since your new watch will be compared not against the famous original, but rather against another “homage” that was introduced by another brand and offered at half (or maybe even 1/4th of) the price.

 Of course, I am talking about Steinhart Ocean Vintage Military diver.

 Looking almost like a faithful reproduction of the legendary Rolex MilSub (by the way, if you are into this stuff, they also have a fairly good “homage” to the 1955 Rolex Submariner Ref.
 6200 called Ocean One Vintage Automatic) and currently being offered at just €350 (around $480 USD at current exchange rate,) the timekeeper with its bullet-proof ETA 2824-2 automatic caliber and overall feel of great-bang-for-the-buck feel about it is a serious threat to any third-party homage-maker if its name is not Tudor.

 Apparently, their earlier MkII MilSub model just couldn’t compete against numerous other homages, so the American company decided to ditch the model altogether, make cosmetic changes and to reintroduce it under another name.